 1/2 teaspoon freshly grated ginger

-10 cups torn 100% whole grain bakery bread, stale or toasted
+10 cups cubed broiche bread, stale or toasted

 1-2 cartons coconut Siggi's yogurt, for serving

-In a large bowl, whisk together coconut milk, pumpkin, yogurt maple syrup, salt, cinnamon, nutmeg, and ginger.
+In a large bowl, whisk together coconut milk, pumpkin, skyr, maple syrup, cinnamon, nutmeg, ginger and salt.
 Toss in bread and stir to combine.
 Stir in chocolate chips.

-Grease a large baking dish with coconut oil.
-Pour soaked bread into the baking dish and bake for 30-35 minutes until lightly browned.
+When ready to cook, bake in a preheated 350 degree oven for 30-35 minutes until lightly browned.
 Let sit to cool slightly, then serve warm with a dollop of coconut Siggi's.